Kita Kita: Plot

 Lea is a Filipina tour guide living in Sapporo, Japan who is engaged to Nobu, a young Japanese man.
 One night, after receiving a note to meet up at a beer house, she discovers her fiancé flirting with her friend.
 Before venting out her anger, she counts slowly from one to ten, and recalls all the happy memories she shared with Nobu with each count.
 As she walks out, a stress-induced blindness occurs and she collapses.

 Lea struggles to adjust to a life with temporary blindness.
 Sometime later, Tonyo, Lea's next-door neighbor who is also a Filipino introduces himself to her and makes an effort to cook for her and cheer her up despite being rebuffed several times.
 Tonyo eventually gains Lea's acquaintance and persuades her to tour with him in and around the city.
 The two spend most of their time traveling around tourist spots in Sapporo, with Tonyo serving as Lea's eyes through all of their moments.
-They eventually fall in love and makes a promise to re-visit all the places they went to as soon as Lea regains her eyesight.
+They eventually fall in love and make a promise to re-visit all the places they went to as soon as Lea regains her eyesight.
 They later celebrate a pseudo-wedding where Tonyo gives Lea a Daruma doll—a Japanese doll which is believed to fulfill wishes of the person who fills out its eyes—and wishes her recovery from blindness.

 During one of their dates, Tonyo leaves Lea by the road to fetch a stuffed toy he intended to give Lea.
 At this point, Lea begins to regain her sight and, for the first time sees Tonyo waving at her from the other side of the road.
 Tonyo, surprised and filled with joy, dashes to Lea but is hit by a vehicle and dies.